“Are your eyes naturally that color?”

 She peered into the dining hall and sure enough she found a cluster of them still gathered around the table where Oros sat.
-The golden woman was speaking to them.
-But Maria was not interested in that at the moment.
-Maria bypassed the dining hall and climbed up onto the deck of the ship.
+The golden woman was speaking quietly to them, but Maria was not interested in that at the moment.
+She bypassed the dining hall and climbed up onto the deck of the ship.
 The sun hung high in the sky and the wonderful breeze whistled its way through the sails.
 There were only a handful of people on deck.
 Not as many as usual.

 Odd.
 The only crewmembers she had seen had been in the dining hall and here on the deck.
 Where were the others?

 Humming in thought, she began to climb the stairs to the wheel.

 Maria paused and turned her head.
 A vaguely familiar-looking man stood behind her at the foot of the steps with a smirk.